Cornwallis Valley Railway: Route

 and then ran east to Ford's Crossing (Gibson Woods), Sheffield Mills, Hillaton, Canning, Pereau, and ended on the large government wharf at Kingsport.
 An additional branch, the North Mountain Line was added in 1914 running 12 mi from Centreville to Weston.

 Creation

 The Cornwallis Valley Railway was formed in 1887 by merchants in Canning, Nova Scotia, and Kentville including the Member of Parliament Frederick William Borden.
 Canning merchant Stephen Sheffield was the president.
+The first sod was turned at Canning to symbolically begin construction on September 28, 1888.
 Built with local labour under professional supervision, the line opened on December 22, 1890, leasing rolling stock and terminal facilities from the Windsor and Annapolis Railway (W&A) in Kentville.
 Tapping the richest apple growing areas of Nova Scotia's Annapolis Valley, the railway immediately led to the construction of large warehouses beside its tracks to pack and ship apples.
 It quickly proved profitable and was purchased by the Windsor and Annapolis Railway in 1892.
 When the W&A became the Dominion Atlantic Railway in 1894, the CVR became a subdivision of the Dominion Atlantic but the name "CVR" continued in local use until the line was finally abandoned in the 1990s.